 Read about the latest news about farm loan programs on our blog!

-Conservation loans were renewed in the 2002 Farm Bill, and have been reauthorized in both the 2008 and 2014 Farm Bills.
-The 2008 Farm Bill eliminated the outdated $50,000 limit on direct conservation loans and the limit on the guarantee amount to 75 percent.
-It also unfortunately removed the requirement that borrowers had to operate not larger than family-sized farms and demonstrate an inability to get credit elsewhere.
-In addition, the 2008 Farm Bill added priorities for beginning and socially disadvantaged farmers and ranchers.
+Conservation loans have been reauthorized in each farm bill since the program was created in 2002.
+In 2008, the farm bill eliminated the outdated $50,000 limit on direct conservation loans and lowered the limit on the guarantee amount to 75 percent.
+It also, unfortunately, removed the requirement that borrowers had to operate farms not larger than “family-sized” farms, and also that they demonstrate an inability to get credit elsewhere.
+The 2008 Farm Bill also added language prioritizing support for beginning and socially disadvantaged farmers and ranchers.
 The 1990 Farm Bill created the priorities for sustainable and organic farming systems and for farmers needing to implement conservation compliance.

-The 2014 Farm Bill leaves this program mostly intact, but increases the guarantee rate for beginning and socially disadvantaged farmers to 90 percent, in line with other FSA guaranteed loan programs.
+The 2014 Farm Bill left the conservation loan program mostly intact, but increased the guarantee rate for beginning and socially disadvantaged farmers to 90 percent, which was in line with other FSA guaranteed loan programs.
+The 2018 Farm Bill increased the maximum loan amount on conservation loans to $1.75 million, adjusted annually for inflation.

-All loan programs administered by the Farm Service Agency – including conservation loans – are funded through the annual agriculture appropriations bill.
-The 2014 Farm Bill authorizes an appropriation for the Conservation Loan program for each year between 2014 and 2018.
+All loan programs administered by FSA – including conservation loans – are funded through the annual agriculture appropriations bill.
+The 2018 Farm Bill reauthorizes an appropriation for the Conservation Loan program for each year between 2019 and 2023.
 Although Congress has historically provided appropriations for both direct and guaranteed conservation loans, in recent years, Congress has only provided funding for guaranteed loans.

 |Fiscal Year||Funding (in millions)|